memfault/interrupt/_drafts/unittests-cpputest.md

 Let's go over what the fake is doing.

 - We allocate a large number (256) of mutex slots.
 Since we are running our test on a host, large allocations are fine.
-We have GB of RAM, unlike the limited embedded counterparts.
+We have gigabytes of RAM, unlike the limited embedded counterparts.
 - We define a new `typedef struct Mutex` type which only stores the `lock_count`.
 If the type `Mutex` was properly hidden within a `.c` file in the real implementation, this should work.